Management Committee

 Jahan is a Chartered Accountant with 17 years professional practice experience in various organisations.
 He has been successfully operating a consulting practice specialising in Self-Managed Superannuation Fund.
 He is a registered Tax Agent and ASIC registered Self-Managed Superannuation Fund Auditor.
 He is conscientious and a self-motivated finance professional with extensive experience in various client-centred environments.
 Jahan is passionate about helping others and is committed to the AODCCC meeting the needs of consumers and the community at large, with good governance and strong financial acumen.

-Kirsty McGeachy – Board Member
+Francis Lee – Board Member